tianchengzhe/EllipTrack_docs/docs/outputs.rst

               intensity_percentile: 75

    Most fields are nx1 arrays, where each element stores the information of one frame.
-   Field *intensity_percentile* is an nx1 double array, where each element stores a percentile to measure.
+   The field *intensity_percentile* is an nx1 double array, where each element stores a percentile to measure.
-   Fields *XXX_percentile* are nx2 double matrices, where each row refers to one frame and each column refers to a percentile specified by *intensity_percentile*.
+   The fields *XXX_XXX_percentile* are nx2 double matrices, where each row refers to one frame and each column refers to one percentile specified by *intensity_percentile*.

    .. code-block:: matlab